marcinlos/iga-ads-rm/README.md

 ## Using the library

-There are three primary ways to use IGA-ADS library in your CMake project.
+There are three primary ways to use IGA-ADS-RM library in your CMake project.

 #### Importing installed package

-If IGA-ADS has been built and installed as described [above](#compilation), it can be imported using `find_package` command.
+If IGA-ADS-RM has been built and installed as described [above](#compilation), it can be imported using `find_package` command.
 To import and use the library with some example application, add the following to you `CMakeLists.txt`: